Fishnfly/fishnfly.github.io/_posts/2025-02-15-morocco-field-notes.md

 <details markdown="1">
 <summary><strong>View full day‑by‑day itinerary</strong></summary>

-**Day 1 · Arrival → Rabat**
+**Day 1 · Arrival → to Rabat Day 4**
-Arrive in Casablanca and transfer north to Rabat.
+Arrive in Casablanca.
 The afternoon is unstructured — time to walk, orient, and adjust.

 ---